 As a friend once said to me, "It's all ministry!"

 In other words, it can ALL be a tool for ministry!

-Currently, I'm completing my 2nd solo smooth jazz/R&B album, "TOO," due for release this Spring.
-Concerts will follow, as well as a very special jazz/R&B project in late 2018.
+Currently, my 2nd solo smooth jazz/R&B album, "TOO," is available now!
 And of course, I plan to do some praise and worship sets at various ministries.
 I'll be sure to let you know about that.
 But, in the meantime . . .

 I will sing to the LORD all my life; I will sing praise to my God as long as I live.